-In Singapore, there are more than five multi-currency accounts and wallets that we can use to pay for our expenses while on an overseas trip or when we have to pay in foreign currencies when we shop online.
+In Singapore, there are several multi-currency accounts and wallets that we can use to pay for our foreign currency expenses while on an overseas trip or when we shop online.

-The benefit of these multi-currency accounts is that they usually offer better exchange rates and do not charge a transaction fee.
-This can make a big difference if we use our credit cards for the same purchase, during our travels or when we make an online purchase.
-Note that even if there is an option to pay in Singapore dollars with our credit cards, we still incur the same hefty charges or more.
+The benefit of these multi-currency accounts is that they usually offer better and/or more transparent exchange rates and do not charge a transaction fee.
+This can make a big difference compared to using our credit cards to pay for the same purchase.
+Note that even if there is an option to pay in Singapore dollars with our credit cards, we still incur the same hefty charges or even more!

 Exchange And Hold Foreign Currencies, And Send And Receive Foreign Currencies

 The majority of multi-currency accounts enable us to exchange money from the comfort of our home, typically at a favourable rate, and allow us to hold the funds in our e-wallet.
 That’s great.

 However, not all of them also give us the benefit of sending and receiving foreign currencies, to accounts locally or overseas.

 One of the multi-currency accounts that allows us to send foreign currencies to overseas accounts is Wise (formerly Transferwise).
 In fact, we can hold more than 50 foreign currencies, including the Singapore Dollar and other very common ones such as the British Pound, Australian Dollar, Chinese Yuan, Hong Kong Dollar, Indonesian Rupiah, Indian Rupee, Malaysian Ringgit, Philippine Peso, Thai Baht and the US Dollar.

 Sending Money To Indonesia For My Foreign Domestic Worker